alextaschuk/spotify-album-selector/README.md

 # Spotify-Album-Selector
-A program that runs locally on your machine and reads your saved albums on Spotify and chooses one at random for you to listen to
+A locally-ran program that reads the saved albums from your Spotify account and chooses one at random for you to listen to.

 **How to set up:**
 _Python is a pre-req for any of this to work.
 Make sure it is installed._